News: Calls to abandon Universal Credit cut

-New polling from Save the Children UK show almost half (47%) of claimants, equivalent to nearly three million people, are worried about the impact of a reduction to their household budget.
+New polling from Save the Children UK shows that almost half (47%) of claimants, equivalent to nearly three million people, are worried about the impact of a reduction to their household budget.

 The rollback is the most significant social security cut since the Second World War and the foundation of the modern welfare state.
 It is anticipated to hit millions of households by up to £1000 per year.

 - 3 in 5 respondents said it would be harder to afford food

 - Nearly half (48%’) said it would be harder to cover essential bills

 - More than 2 in 5 (43%) said it would be harder to pay for clothing

 - Nearly 2 in 5 parents (37%) said it would be harder to afford children’s items such as books and toys